segment-boneyard/nightmare/Readme.md

 The available modules are:

 * [Core](#core-actions) - Contains the core functionality: evaluate, title, wait and so forth.
 * [Cookies](#cookies) - Contains the 'cookies' namespace used to get/set/clear cookies
-	* [Navigation](#input-actions) - Contains the functions associated with interacting with a page - typing, setting values, etc.
+* [Input](#input-actions) - Contains the functions associated with interacting with a page - typing, setting values, etc.
 * [Navigation](#navigation-actions) - Contains the functions associated with navigating - goto, stop, reload and so forth.

 ####Simpler Extension